top of page

 Reading comprehension tests your ability to understand written German across various contexts, from emails and articles to advertisements and stories.

 • Tip 1: Read widely.
 Read a variety of texts in German, such as newspaper articles, blog posts, short stories, and even social media posts.
 Websites like Deutsche Welle and Langsam Gesprochene Nachrichten are great resources for reading practice.
+On our German language blog, you'll also find reading comprehension exercises, such as GCSE German Reading Comprehension Text: Mein Taylor Swift Konzerbesuch.

 • Tip 2: Use a dictionary wisely.
 When reading, try to understand the general meaning of the text before reaching for the dictionary.
 Only look up words that are crucial to the meaning of the passage.
 This encourages you to rely on context clues and improves your overall reading fluency.